OwenCR16/Code-Garap/README.md

 ## Features
 The program asks for the user to input a *balungan* and for various other details such as the *laras/pathet* (tuning system/mode), and outputs a set of parts that represent what the main bulk of instruments of the Javanese Gamelan would play:
-+Bonang
-+Peking
-+Saron
-+Kenong
-+Kempul
++ Bonang
++ Peking
++ Saron
++ Kenong
++ Kempul

 Future features are in development, such as:
-+Using a limited number of kempul for smaller gamelans +Using different *irama*
++ Using a limited number of kempul for smaller gamelans
++ Using different *irama*
-+Transposing the user-defined *balungan* into different a different *laras* and *pathet* +Allowing the user to define which parts they would like to recieve +Moving from a console application to a web application
++ Transposing the user-defined *balungan* into different a different *laras* and *pathet*
++ Allowing the user to define which parts they would like to recieve
++ Moving from a console application to a web application

 ## How to use
 *(under construction)*